theJesuit/KeridianDynamics/readme.md

 [ose]: http://forum.kerbalspaceprogram.com/index.php?/topic/163246-*/ "OSE Workshop"
 [ctt]: https://forum.kerbalspaceprogram.com/index.php?/topic/90530-*/ "Community Tech Tree"

-* A Resource Switcher
-  * [InterstellarFuelSwitch][ifs]
-  * [Firespitter][fs]
-  * [B9PartSwitch][b9ps]
-  * 99.9% required
+* One of the Resource Switchers is 99% required for the mod to function
   * KSP will load all parts but some will have reduced or no function
   * The configs autodetects if Firespitter or InterstellarFuelSwitch or B9PartSwitch is installed and uses the corresponding modules.
   * If multiple ResourceSwitchers are installed, the priority goes as follows: IFS > FS > B9PS
+  * One of the Resource Switchers:
+    * [Interstellar Fuel Switch CORE][ifsc]
+    * [Firespitter][fs]
+    * [B9PartSwitch][b9ps]
 * Either
   * [ExtraplanetaryLaunchpads][xpl]
   * [SimpleConstruction][SCON]